 If your professional or corporate training has not been evaluated by ACE, our faculty at CCRI have evaluated a number of localized training programs and have determined how many credits and for which courses the credit can be awarded.

 You may have probably participated in formal or on-the-job training sponsored by your employer or perhaps a civic or professional organization.
 Perhaps you are a licensed or certified professional (real estate broker, police officer, insurance appraiser, or maybe you have participated in an apprenticeship program through the International Brotherhood of Electrical Workers - IBEW).
 If this is the case, you may be eligible for college credit based upon our evaluation of the training.

 Review the list of Standardized Credit Awards to see if your training has already been evaluated by the faculty of CCRI.

 What if the corporate or professional training I have taken has not been evaluated by ACE or the faculty of CCRI?
 You may look into Portfolio Assessments.

-	You may complete an application to see if that training can be awarded credit through a Portfolio Assessment.
+You may complete an application to see if that training can be awarded credit through a Prior Learning Assessment of a Portfolio.
 Click the link to check and see if you might have an opportunity through this accelerated pathway.